Transferring ERC-20 tokens with Delphi

 MetaMask

 Please install MetaMask via a reputable source.
 Unfortunately, there are many bad actors out there trying to trick you into installing an imposer MetaMask extension into your web browser.
-In essence, they are then fishing for your private key.
+In essence, they are then phishing for your private key.

 Be extremely careful entering your private key into a web browser environment.
 Whenever the web browser (or any app for that matter) asks you for your private key, a big red alarm must go off in your head and you should double-verify what you are doing.